 - Consider how your boss, a prominent celebrity, or even the President of the United States might handle the issue.

-- Putting oneself in new shoes may provide the team with a fresh viewpoint, allowing them to perceive the potential of new ideas.
+- Putting oneself in new shoes may give the team a fresh viewpoint, allowing them to perceive the potential of new ideas.

-- This method works best for teams who come across the same concepts for recurring tasks.
+- This method works best for teams with the same concepts for recurring tasks.

 Consider this basic question: What would Mr. or Ms X do?